helloideabox/smart-docs/Readme.md

-# EasyDocs Plugin
+# SmartDocs Plugin

-EasyDocs is a simple to use documentation plugin for WordPress that makes it very easy to setup fast and efficient documentation on your websites.
+SmartDocs is a simple to use documentation plugin for WordPress that makes it very easy to setup fast and efficient documentation on your websites.

 # How to Use?

-1. Clone the EasyDocs package from the **GitHub** repositiory into the *wp-content* > *plugins* folder.
+1. Clone the SmartDocs package from the **GitHub** repositiory into the *wp-content* > *plugins* folder.
-2. Open the terminal to the *EasyDocs* folder and then run the following commands.
+2. Open the terminal to the *SmartDocs* folder and then run the following commands.
 	1. npm **install**
 	2. composer **install**
 3. After running the following commands two new folders will be added to the plugin directory - *node_modules* and *vendor*.